 - Mission Hospice: Children 6-12 who have suffered bereavement will be sent to Camp Zajac for a week.
 This riding camp encourages friendship, reduces isolation and is known to improve recovery and ultimately success in future endeavours at home and school. $5,000.

 - North Okanagan Hospice Society: A well-known national expert will facilitate a series of community learning programs “Living Well / Dying Well.”
 Evaluation of the effects of the events will be used to plan future such events. $5,000.

 - Various Donations: There are other smaller disbursements each being between $500 and $2,000 in most of the years.

 - In 2015 two projects in which the Commandery has a strong interest received a total of $2.53 million.
 The advocacy contributing to these large donations, to the Abbotsford Hospice Society and the BC Hospice and Palliative Care Association, was provided by members of the Vancouver Commandery.
 Further advocacy is expected to bear additional fruit later in 2015.
 No Sovereign Order funds were spent on this activity.

-Grand Priory of the Americas > Priory of Canada > Okanagan Commandery
+Grand Priory of Canada > Priory of Mainland British Columbia > Okanagan Commandery

 The Ontario Commandery was formed in January 2015 and established a charitable foundation later that year.
 The Commandery has committed to fund palliative and hospice care projects for the next 5 years.